-- approving and monitoring the implementation of the Group's core values, Code of Conduct, vision, strategic direction, business plans and policies, in order to uphold corporate reputation and maximise shareholder value; - setting the risk appetite within which the Board expects management to operate; - reviewing, approving and monitoring the Group's risk policy and risk management systems (for both financial and non-financial risks), including internal compliance and control mechanisms; - approving and monitoring the progress of major capital expenditure, capital management, capital raising initiatives and major acquisitions and divestments; - overseeing the Group's accounting and corporate reporting systems; - monitoring and guiding the culture, reputation and standards of • developing the Group's annual budget and conducting the conduct of the Group to promote ethical and socially responsible Group's activities within the approved annual budget; behaviour, in accordance with the core values of the Group; - approving the overall remuneration policy and the remuneration of the non-executive directors, the CEO, the direct reports to the CEO and any incentive and/or equity plans; - overseeing that the remuneration policy is aligned with the vision, values, strategic objectives and risk appetite of Coles; - receiving information regarding material breaches of the Code of Conduct and Anti-bribery and Corruption Policy and reports of material incidents under the Whistleblower Policy;
+- approving and monitoring the implementation of the Group's core values, Code of Conduct, vision, strategic direction, business plans and policies, in order to uphold corporate reputation and maximise shareholder value; - setting the risk appetite within which the Board expects management to operate; - reviewing, approving and monitoring the Group's risk policy and risk management systems (for both financial and non-financial risks), including internal compliance and control mechanisms; - approving and monitoring the progress of major capital expenditure, capital management, capital raising initiatives and major acquisitions and divestments; - overseeing the Group's accounting and corporate reporting systems; - monitoring and guiding the culture, reputation and standards of conduct of the Group to promote ethical and socially responsible behaviour, in accordance with the core values of the Group; - approving the overall remuneration policy and the remuneration of the non-executive directors, the CEO, the direct reports to the CEO and any incentive and/or equity plans;

-- overseeing the effectiveness of the Group's sustainability and governance policies and practices, including exposure to climate change and other environmental risks and exposure to social risks: - determining the size, composition and structure of the Board, and the process for evaluating its performance; - appointing and removing the CEO and the Company Secretary, and approving and reviewing succession plans for the nonexecutive directors, executive directors, CEO and the direct reports to the CEO; and - satisfying itself that the Board reporting framework is appropriate and, where required, providing constructive feedback to challenge the CEO and the Executive Leadership Team.
+- overseeing that the remuneration policy is aligned with the vision, values, strategic objectives and risk appetite of Coles; - receiving information regarding material breaches of the Code of Conduct and Anti-bribery and Corruption Policy and reports of material incidents under the Whistleblower Policy; - overseeing the effectiveness of the Group's sustainability and governance policies and practices, including exposure to climate change and other environmental risks and exposure to social risks: - determining the size, composition and structure of the Board, and the process for evaluating its performance; - appointing and removing the CEO and the Company Secretary, and approving and reviewing succession plans for the non-executive directors, executive directors, CEO and the direct reports to the CEO; and - satisfying itself that the Board reporting framework is appropriate and, where required, providing constructive feedback to challenge the CEO and the Executive Leadership Team.

-The Board Charter was reviewed and updated in FY21.
+The Board Charter was reviewed in FY22.